 We also learn through communicating with one another.
-Maybe others have answers that can eliminate questions that keep us up at night.
-Yes, there is assembly on the first day and no, you don’t need your gym clothes!
-Reach out to someone in your class or your teacher if you have questions about your first day or week back at school.
-Or make a connection if you’re feeling overwhelmed by the idea of heading back into the classroom.
+Perhaps others have answers that can eliminate questions that keep us up at night.
+For instance, there is assembly on the first day and no, you don’t need your gym clothes!
+It’s a good idea to reach out to someone in your class or your teacher if you have questions about your first day or week back at school, Or make a connection if you’re feeling overwhelmed by the idea of heading back into the classroom.
 You’ll feel better when you connect with others.

 3) Be Present